Man who had more than 200 guns at home to plead guilty

-The deal also calls for Andruchuk to forfeit all guns, ammunition, and magazines seized from his Burrillville home in February.
+The deal also calls for Andruchuk to forfeit all guns, ammunition and magazines that were seized from his Burrillville home in February.

 In exchange, federal prosecutors have agreed to dismiss two charges and recommend a sentence at the low end of the guidelines, according to the agreement.